HPInc/krypton-es/es-worker/README.md

-## es
+## es-worker
-Device enrollment service for Krypton
+Device enrollment worker for Krypton

 ### Dependencies
 This project is compiled and run on linux virtual machines.
 Most of the testing is done in an Ubuntu vm.